Available actions and conditions

 Although similar to local actions, you use Perform actions to advance the flow in those flow actions that do not have a user interface.

-If you are using local actions in offline-enabled applications, see also Actions in offline mode.
+If you are using local actions in offline-enabled applications, see also Supported actions when working offline.

 If this control is located in a repeating grid row (from a button or icon, for example), then you should click the All actions link and select .
 Local action does not operate normally in the repeating grid environment.